InformaticianBas/Assignment16-1/README.md

 # Vapor Store
 This is a simple tui demonstrating knowledge of SQL and basic programming skills with Java.
-Tested in Windows and on Linux (Arch Linux).
+Tested in Windows and on Linux (Arch Linux as well as NixOS).

 ## Dependencies
 Java, SQLite, and sqlite-jdbc must be installed on system.
 Tested with SQLite version 3.51.3, sqlite-jdbc 3.53.1.0, and OpenJDK version 26.
 Should work with most versions of each program.